natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMC.35%20(ACG.1).md

 '''"Open" maps:'''

 Being such a small vehicle has its advantages: a simple bush can hide you very well.
 Engage large flanking manoeuvres and only fire if necessary as you won't survive incoming fire.
-Do not engage more than two enemy vehicles at once as your gun is nowhere near a one-shot machine.
+Do not engage more than two enemy vehicles at once as your gun can't knock out enemies with a single shot.
 If many enemies come towards you, plan to relocate in advance as your poor mobility plays against you and position for ambush.
 Wait for allies to come and then, while their turrets are turned away from you, fire at your unsuspecting foes.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->